tshmak/crosspred/README.md

 ```
 or email me at <tshmak@hku.hk>.

+### Multi-threading
+Both `cp.plink.linear` and `cp.lassosum` can be run much quicker by multi-threading.
+For `cp.plink.linear`, multi-threading is performed by PLINK.
+For this to work, we need the experimental [PLINK 2](https://www.cog-genomics.org/plink/2.0/).
+For `cp.lassosum`, we can specify the `cluster` option.

 ### Running cross-prediction using separated .bed files
 In large datasets, data is often stored across chromosomes in separate `.bed` files.
 To run cross prediction across different chromosomes, simply run `cp.plink.linear` separately for the different `.bed` files, then run `cp.lassosum` separately for each output from `cp.plink.linear`, specifying `list.of.lpipe.output=TRUE`.
 This will generate a list of `lassosum.pipeline` objects for each fold.
 However, **remember to set the random number seed to the same number before you run `cp.plink.linear` so that the folds are defined consistently, and also before `cp.lassosum` if your sample size is > `max.ref.bfile.n`, so that the same reference sample is chosen!** Then, use `organize.by.fold` to reorganize the all the outputs for the different chromosomes.
 Finally, run `cp.lassosum` with the `list.of.lpipe.input` option.
 Below is an example for two chromosomes.
 ```r